 If ever there were an easy beef Bourguignon recipe, this is it!

 - Chuck Roast.
-Chuck roast is the best cut of meat for beef Bourguignon.
-It becomes tantalizingly tender during cooking but still retains its flavor.
+Chuck roast is the best cut of beef for beef Bourguignon (and Beef Barley Soup).
+Packed with protein, it becomes tantalizingly tender during cooking but still retains its flavor.

 - Bacon.
 Beef Bourguignon without bacon just isn’t the same!
 It adds an extra layer of savory goodness that is absolutely delicious.

 - Mushrooms.
-A fantastic addition to beef dishes like this one.
+A fantastic addition to beef dishes like this one (and Instant Pot Beef Stroganoff).
 Plus, mushrooms are packed with fiber and antioxidants.

 - Butter.
 Adds richness to the dish, which is key for making this the best beef Bourguignon recipe.

 - Carrots.
 Tender, tasty carrots add wonderful color and flavor.
-Rich in fiber and vitamins, carrots are also a nutritious addition.
+Rich in fiber, vitamin C, and vitamin A, carrots are also a nutritious addition.

 - Onions.
 A mix of yellow onions and frozen pearl onions add flavor and texture.